oktadev/okta-blog/_source/_posts/2023-03-01-jakarta-ee-oidc.md

 </plugin>
 ```

 The docs for [the WildFly Maven plugin are here](https://docs.wildfly.org/wildfly-maven-plugin/).
 Except for the cryptic `<command></command>` block, the plugin is pretty simple and easy to use.

 It took a little digging to figure out, but the obscure command block *is* required, at least according to the experts I asked.
-It disables integrated JASPI (Java Authentication SPI for Containers) in the server and instead delegates validation of credentials to a non-integrated `ServerAuthModule`.
-This allows for identities to be dynamically created instead of statically stored in an integrated security domain.
-Take a look at the [Elytron and Java EE Security section of the docs](https://docs.wildfly.org/26/WildFly_Elytron_Security.html#Elytron_and_Java_EE_Security) for more on this.
+It disables integrated JASPI (Java Authentication SPI for Containers) in the server and delegates validation of credentials to a non-integrated `ServerAuthModule`.
+This allows identities to be dynamically created instead of statically stored in an integrated security domain.
+Look at the [Elytron and Java EE Security section of the docs](https://docs.wildfly.org/26/WildFly_Elytron_Security.html#Elytron_and_Java_EE_Security) for more on this.

 ## Project structure and configuration

 The files in the `src` directory are listed below.
 There are three different services:

 1. the OIDC-protected servlet;
 2. the API servlet protected by a JWT authentication filter; and